The Fountain: Filming and cinematography

 Principal photography for The Fountain began on November 22, 2004, and wrapped up on February 23, 2005.
 Cinematographer Matthew Libatique, who worked with Aronofsky throughout the 1990s, shot The Fountain under Aronofsky's direction.
 Libatique prepared for over a year for The Fountain when Aronofsky tried to produce the film for the first time.
-When production restarted on a smaller budget, Libatique felt that the more budget-conscious approach resulted in a better film, "I think the streamlining of the film helped us tell the story more effectively.
+When production restarted on a smaller budget, Libatique felt that the more budget-conscious approach resulted in a better film.
+"I think the streamlining of the film helped us tell the story more effectively.
 It's been stripped down to its core, to what it's really about: a search for immortality, when the truth of life is mortality."

 Aronofsky planned to have a strong presentation of the thematic movement from darkness into light.
-He originally sought to show only a silhouette of the man until the second of the film's three acts, but he chose not to be so extreme, wanting to be more communicative to the audience.
+He originally sought to show only a silhouette of the man until the second act of the film, but he chose not to be so extreme, wanting to be more communicative to the audience.
 The movement was presented less aggressively in the film; Jackman's characters are seen in silhouette at the beginning, kept out of key light.
 In each of the three periods, the lighting on Jackman's characters is initially dim and gradually grows brighter as the storylines unfold.
 Meanwhile, Weisz's characters are frequently awash with light in the storylines.
 Libatique described the metaphoric change of the lighting on Jackman's characters, "We follow the arc of the Thomas character as he gets closer and closer to the truth."

 Aronofsky preferred to use one camera whenever possible, only using a second camera if the scene was more about the setting and could be shot from two distinctly different axes.
 Libatique said Aronofsky preferred the eyeline match, "Darren is big on eyelines, and if you sacrifice an eyeline on an angle, he feels it nullifies the shot and de-emphasizes the performances."
 Aronofsky originally intended to have Jackman's characters always moving in an "unusual" left-to-right direction across the frame, but the plan was complicated by the spacecraft needing to move upward toward a light source.